Joseph Popolo Jr.: Business career

 Popolo had a long career at Freeman Company, serving as president from 2001 to 2008 and as chief executive officer from 2008 to 2019.
 He became CEO in 2008, when the company was nearly 100 years old and a major contractor in the exhibition industry.

 Freeman Company, founded in the 1920s by Buck Freeman in Iowa, is a family-owned global provider of event marketing services.
 The company is known for its work in live event brand experiences and has maintained a small-company atmosphere with a culture of family and employee ownership.

 While at the company, Popolo oversaw the firm’s expansion into international markets and led a significant increase in annual revenue, growing it from $700 million in 2001 to $3 billion.
 Under his leadership, Freeman became a global leader in live event brand experiences.
 He managed a team of approximately 7,500 employees across 25 cities on four continents.

 Popolo also directed more than $1.5 billion in mergers and acquisitions, including the sale of Freeman’s Encore Event Technology subsidiary to Blackstone in 2018–2019.

 Popolo views entrepreneurship as a "state of mind" that can exist even within large companies.
 He openly admitted that during Freeman's global expansion, "we stubbed our toes and made every mistake most entrepreneurs do."

 Popolo was offered the role of co-chair of the firm, but decided to step down as CEO in 2019 after more than 20 years with the firm.
+In 2022 with a group of former Freeman and Encore employees, Popolo co-founded Pinnacle Live, a US-based event technology firm.
+Popolo reportedly walked away from a $20 million deferred compensation pay out to start Pinnacle Live.

 After leaving Freeman, Popolo founded Charles & Potomac Capital, LLC, a private investment firm based in Dallas.
 He served as the firm’s CEO from 2019 to 2025.
 The company focuses on private equity and venture capital investments across sectors such as technology, healthcare, media, energy, and real estate, and also engages in direct investments and advisory services for selected businesses.